• Home

 With vision and tenacity in finding the “doorway” to effect change, Lacey Horn has been instrumental in major legislative and financial successes and rewarded with seeing those wins flow through to the individuals in the Tribes she serves.
 She challenges the status quo based on due diligence and drives creative new thinking though diplomacy, team leadership, and strategic work.
 Horn is known for her unique perspectives, for always being prepared, and making a difference in the governance of organizations and the lives of people.

-An internationally recognized thought leader, visionary creator and financial expert, Lacey is the CEO of Native Advisory LLC, a Certified B Corporation, where she serves Tribal Leaders as a strategy and financial consultant.
+An internationally recognized thought leader, visionary creator and financial expert, Lacey is the CEO of Native Advisory LLC, a Certified B Corporation, where she serves Tribal Leaders and C-suite executives as a strategy and financial consultant.
 She provides insights based on her seasoned C-suite experience and diverse background in healthcare, education, financial services and diversified tribal investments.
 Determined to find optimal solutions for ideal outcomes, her approach is balanced with a sense of honor in providing trustworthy counsel backed by extensive experience.
 To direct greater impact investment into Indian Country, Horn founded the Native Opportunity Zone Fund LLP solely dedicated to Tribal Opportunity Zones, and in the summer of 2020, she merged NOZF for greater scale with Verte OZ Fund, which also has a focus on Indian Country OZ investments.

 Most recently serving as Treasurer of the Cherokee Nation, Horn oversaw all financial functions of the tribal government including administration of a $1.2 billion annual budget.
 Horn negotiated an uncollateralized $170 million syndicated bank loan to build the largest Indian Health Service joint venture project in the country as part of an overall $400 million healthcare infrastructure and IT expansion.
 She saved the Nation multi-millions of dollars by implementing changes to employee benefits and led efforts that upgraded the Nation’s bond rating.
 For her work in enhancing disclosure and transparency, the Nation annually received three “Excellence in Financial Reporting” awards from the GFOA.
 She authored two major pieces of legislation – one modernized the Nation’s banking code and the second created the Cherokee Nation Sovereign Wealth Fund, which she then led efforts to diversify its portfolio.
 Horn served on the IT Steering Committee and oversaw strategic investment into the Nation’s IT infrastructure.